H4HWV2011/msjarvis-public-docs/thesis/39-operational-evaluation.md

 ### 39.6.3 Routing Architecture — Why No ChromaDB

-`jarvis-gbim-query-router` is the only RAG-class service in the Ms. Jarvis stack that does not use ChromaDB — by deliberate architectural decision.
+`jarvis-gbim-query-router` is the only RAG-class service in the Ms. Allis stack that does not use ChromaDB — by deliberate architectural decision.
 Corporate and government land ownership has exact, deterministic answers; SQL aggregation over `mvw_gbim_landowner_spatial` is faster, more accurate, and fully auditable.